okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 If you want to use the Admin Console to send a branded email, consider the following:

 - If your org has two or more custom brands, domains, and email addresses:
 	- You can't send branded emails from the Admin Console.
-Okta uses the request host in the URL to determine which brand and email address to use, and the console only works with the Okta subdomain.
+Okta uses the request host in the URL to determine which brand and email address to use.
+The Admin Console only works with the Okta subdomain.
 	- Use an Okta API to trigger the email.
 To send a User Activation email, send a request to the [Activate a User](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/#tag/User/operation/activateUser) endpoint.
 Remember to change the domain of your request to the custom domain that's associated with the brand.
 For example, change `subdomain.okta.com` to `custom.domain.one`.
 - If your org has one custom brand, domain, and email address:
 	- Okta doesn't use your custom email address.
 The Okta subdomain appears in the *From* line.